roshiajin-kunai/sakkamade.github.io/_posts/2021-01-29-autodoll-extra-1.md

 In the _Kuga Ha Shinryu_, the fourth _dan_ positioned as a _teacher_.
 Incidentally, at fifth _dan_ or higher one would reach a _master_.
 Both Kizuna and Mari are of the highest tenth _dan_.
 Within its history there are but the founder, Kizuna, Mari, and a few others having it.
 Amidst them, Kizuna and Mari hold a titles of strongest under a bonnet of this world.
-According to one theory, it was said that the two of them comparable to small country's military forces.
+According to one theory, it was said that the two of them comparable to military force of a small country.

 "Fourth _dan_ in such a short period, reminds me Lyulyu."